 - 1. Timeline of ECC application

 - 2. Impact on power supply

 - 3. Systemic problems from the proposed project and other reclamation projects in Manila Bay

 - 4. Impact of access road to the residents

 - 5. Manila Mandamus to be part of EIA study

 - 6. Source of filling materials

+- 7. Dredging after reclamation

+- 8. Disposal of dredged materials

-- 7. Involvement of necessary stakeholders during public participation
+- 9. Involvement of necessary stakeholders during public participation

+- 10. Land tenure issues with PRA

-- 8. Impact on traffic
+- 11. Impact on traffic

-- Impact on flooding
+- 12. Impact on flooding

-- 10. Impact on Earthquake hazard
+- 13. Impact on Earthquake hazard

-- 11. Future land classification of the project
+- 14. Future land classification of the project

-- 12. Impact of waste disposal on Manila Bay (aquatic life) and the community
+- 15. Impact of waste disposal on Manila Bay (aquatic life) and the community

-- 13. Impact on drainage thereby causing flooding in Las Piñas
+- 16. Impact on drainage thereby causing flooding in Las Piñas

-- 14. Impact on upstream of affected rivers
+- 17. Impact on upstream of affected rivers

-- 15. Impact on navigable waters
+- 18. Impact on navigable waters

+- 19. Environmental Pollution

+- 20. Blockage of North and South Harbors

-- 16. Existing breakwater to be part of the project
+- 21. Existing breakwater to be part of the project

-- 17. Consideration on international ports

-- 18. Impact of hazardous equipment on water quality

-- 19. Impact of hazardous equipment on historic and aesthetic value of the area

-- 20. Impact of project size on water displacement near Pasig River

-- 21. Flow analysis of bay / study on impact of drainage to the community to be included in the EIA

-- 22. Generation of jobs

-- 23. Displacement of barangay residents

-- 24. Threat of hazards in the community

-- 25. Improvement of the Baseco Community

-- 26. Cleared and open Manila bay to preserve historical value of the area

-- 27. Social preparation for the community;

-- 28. Include in the development of the community

-- 29. Fishing grounds affected by the equipment, ex.
-Compactor

-- 30. Aid for the fisherfolk

-- 31. Plan for aplaya residents
+- 22. Consideration on international ports - 23.
+Impact of hazardous equipment on water quality - 24.
+Impact of hazardous equipment on historic and aesthetic value of the area - 25.
+Impact of project size on water displacement near Pasig River - 26.
+Impact on red tide - 27.
+Flow analysis of bay / study on impact of drainage to the community to be included in the EIA - 28.
+Generation of jobs - 29.
+Displacement of barangay residents - 30.
+Threat of hazards in the community - 31.
+Improvement of the Baseco Community - 32.
+Cleared and open Manila bay to preserve historical value of the area - 33.
+Social preparation for the community; - 34.
+Include in the development of the community - 35.
+Fishing grounds affected by the equipment, ex.
+Compactor - 36.
+Aid for the fisherfolk - 37.
+Plan for aplaya residents - 38.
+Benefits of community from the project - 39.
+Displacement of households due to access roads - 40.
+Consultation of community during master plan development - 41.
+Loss of jobs after reclamation - 42.
+Compensation for affected residents caused by flooding and relocation - 43.
+Provision of socialized housing to affected households